 Habitat for Humanity Restores

-You can donate construction supplies, furnishings, home decor, cabinetry and appliances at one of the various Restores in Toronto.
+You can donate construction supplies, furnishings, home decor, cabinetry, and appliances to one of the various Restores in Toronto.
 Money raised through re-selling goes directly to fund new home projects.
 Click here to find a Habitat for Humanity Restore.

 Garbage, Shmarbage